 When an accident resulting in a TBI happens, potentially responsible parties may try to build a case right away that it “wasn’t their fault.”
 For victims and their families, it can be important to call on the services of an experienced attorney right away, to make sure insurance companies or unscrupulous third parties do not try to take advantage and convince them to sign releases or accept low-ball settlement offers before they learn about their rights.

 Austin, Texas, Traumatic Brain Injury Attorney

-If you or someone you love has experienced a traumatic brain injury, contact the Law Offices of George Salinas today at (512) 851-1004, or online, to schedule a free consultation to discuss your potential legal options.
+If you or someone you love has experienced a traumatic brain injury, contact the George Salinas Injury Lawyers today at 210-225-0909, or online, to schedule a free consultation to discuss your potential legal options.